Posted on September 26, 2014 by Paul Traub

 Real per capita income in Michigan registered continued improvement in Q1:2014, up 1.4% on a year-over-year basis versus 1.6% for the nation as a whole.
 Since hitting its recessionary bottom in Q1:2010, Michigan’s real per capita income has increased by a total of 8.9% compared with 5.3% for the nation over the same period.

 Other key indicators include:

-• Michigan’s unemployment rate declined to 8.9% in November from 9.1% in October;
+• Michigan’s unemployment rate declined to 7.4% in August versus 6.1% for the nation.

-For a more detailed look into the numbers behind Michigan’s current economic performance, follow the link to the Chicago Fed’s Michigan MEI – 201301.
+For a more detailed look into the numbers behind Michigan’s economic performance, follow the link to Chicago Fed’s Michigan Economic Update – 2014 Q3.